 Ms. Kokkali is always pursuing new and innovative methods of facilitating the learning process so that she can enhance and improve her own teaching style.
 She has attended many conferences since attaining her certification, including the annual conference on Learning Differences and Innovative Summit held at ACS Athens, as well as the ECIS conference which was held in 2012.
 In 2015-16, Ms. Kokkali conducted and concluded an action research project on how she could facilitate her students’ conceptual understanding of number sense through a variety of methods, techniques, and activities.
 She then had the opportunity to present her findings and conclusions with two of her colleagues at the ACS Colloquium on Sharing Best Practices.
 In 2019 Ms. Kokkali had the opportunity to attend the Play on Early Education Conference, an International Conference where best practices were shared regarding Early Childhood Education and the importance of play at this age.
-Ms. Kokkali continues to conduct action research and is currently investigating the most effective and appropriate practices of introducing phonic sounds to JK students, while preserving and cherishing the enthusiasm of learning through play and discovery in all her students.
+Ms. Kokkali continues to conduct action research and is currently investigating the most effective and appropriate practices of visual and written language development with JK students while preserving and cherishing the enthusiasm of learning through play and discovery in all her students.

 Ms. Dimitri received her BA (Honors) in Psychology from Deree College and afterwards attended McGill University in Montreal, Canada where she completed her Masters in Education.
 Ms. Dimitri is an ACS Athens alumna.
 She has been teaching kindergarten at ACS Athens for seventeen years and truly enjoys working with this unique, rewarding age group.
 Being a fervent child advocate, she continually tries to keep abreast of best practices in the classroom and related child care issues.